jlevy/pip-build-standalone/README.md

 with compatible architecture.

 Warning: Experimental!
-Built initially for macOS and not yet tested on Windows and Linux!
+So far only tested on macOS and Linux though I hope it will work on Windows too.

 ## Usage

 This tool requires uv to run.
+Do a `uv self update` to make sure you have a recent uv (I'm currently testing on v0.6.14).

 As an example, to create a full standalone Python 3.13 environment with the `cowsay`
 package: